If you are interested in the medical field, there are a lot of opportunities waiting for you, and one of them is to be a Utilization Review Nurse.

-In terms of skills, good communication skills, attention to detail, and the ability to excel under pressure having minimal supervision is required to have a successful Utilization Review Nurse Career.
+In terms of skills: good communication skills, attention to detail, and the ability to excel under pressure while having minimal supervision are required to have a successful Utilization Review Nurse Career.

 As stated above, to begin a career as a Utilization Review Nurse, one must start by earning a bachelor’s degree in nursing and have successfully completed the RN licensing requirements and exams in their state.